Vanessa-lyy/Multi-sensor-Gait-Dataset/README.md

 * **Consistency between MOCAP and Kinect**: Investigat the consistency of spatio-temporal gait parameters between MoCap and Kinect.

-Specific research details can be referred to in the forthcoming paper.
+Specific research details can be referred to the published article for details: https://www.nature.com/articles/s41597-025-05458-y#MOESM1